ii/coredns/plugin.md

 ## Writing Plugins

-The main method that gets called is `ServeDNS` it has three parameters:
+The main method that gets called is `ServeDNS`.
+It has three parameters:

-* a `context.Context`
+* a `context.Context`;
-* `dns.ResponseWriter` that is, basically, the client's connection.
+* `dns.ResponseWriter` that is, basically, the client's connection;
 * `*dns.Msg` the request from the client.

 `ServeDNS` returns two values, a response code and an error.
-The the error is not nil CoreDNS will return a generic SERVFAIL to the client.
-The response code tell CoreDNS if a reply has been written by the plugin chain or not.
+If the error is not nil CoreDNS will return a generic SERVFAIL to the client.
+The response code tells CoreDNS if a reply has been written by the plugin chain or not.
 In the latter case CoreDNS will take care of that.

 CoreDNS treats: